Vaishnavi-M-Patil/Ansible/README.md

 # Ansible
 ## What is ansible?
-- Ansible is an open source configuration management tool that used to automate infrastructure management and configuration.
+- Ansible is an open source **configuration management tool** that used to automate infrastructure management and configuration.
-- Using ansible we can manage thousands of servers with just a single command.
+- Using ansible we can **manage thousands of servers with just a single command**.
-- It is based on push based mechanism.
+- It is based on **push based mechanism**.
-- 22 port number.
+- **Agentless:** No need to install agents on managed nodes.
+- Uses **SSH (Port 22)** for communication.
-- master slave architecture.
+- **master slave architecture:**
+   - **Control Node:** Runs Ansible commands and playbooks.
+   - **Managed Nodes:** Remote servers managed by Ansible (no agents needed).
 - /etc/ansible/  --> main directory of ansible.
 - ansible.cfg --> A configuration file that controls Ansible’s behavior and default settings.
+- hosts --> Inventory file defining groups and IPs of managed nodes
 - ansible playbook (*.yml) --> A YAML file that defines a set of tasks to be executed on managed nodes.

 ## yaml(yet another markup language):
 - Easy to read and write
+- YAML stands for yet another markup language or YAML ain’t markup language
 - Start with --- (Optional but good practice) and end with ... (optional Only used if you're combining multiple YAML documents in one file).
 - .yaml or .yml file extension
+- Comments can be identified with a pound or hash symbol (#).
 - Use '-' for lists
 - Key-value pairs with :
 - Indentation is critical